aorthey/aorthey.github.io/assets/podcast/README.md

 15. Write LinkedIn post using the description, references, and links.
 Use `scripts/make_linkedin_post.py` to generate the post (Requires links for youtube, spotify, x, apple AND setting youtube video to public).
+16. Send email to guest with the links to the post, and the episodes.

 Additional Steps:
 - Generate transcripts using the script `scripts/generate_transcript.py`.